eatbas/on-prem-ai-note-taker/README.md

 ### 🎉 **2024 Enterprise-Grade Optimization Update**

-dgMeets has undergone a **complete full-stack transformation** with revolutionary optimizations that deliver **120-190% performance improvements** across all metrics:
+dgMeets has undergone a **complete full-stack transformation** with revolutionary optimizations that deliver **120-190% performance improvements** across all metrics, with additional optimizations in progress for up to **215% total improvement**:

 #### 📊 **Breakthrough Results Achieved:**